Possession of Drugs

 Also, some counties in Florida have drug courts that are not focused on criminal punishment, but treatment.
 In the event of a conviction, our firm can help determine whether you might be eligible for alternative sentencing.

 As former prosecutor, we understand the importance of having a knowledgeable attorney at your side.
-Our Fort Lauderdale lawyers are former prosecutors and have the background to understand the case from the other side.
+Our Fort Lauderdale drug possession lawyers are former prosecutors and have the background to understand the case from the other side.
 This experience can be used to your advantage while building a powerful defense.

 Whether drugs were found on you or in your house, whether you were in possession of cocaine or marijuana, and whether you knew about it or not- the same truth pertains to all drug offenders, you need powerful defense on your side immediately.